 Lipoproteins synthesized by the liver transport endogenous triglycerides and cholesterol.
 Lipoproteins circulate through the blood continuously until the TGs they contain are taken up by peripheral tissues or the lipoproteins themselves are cleared by the liver.
 Factors that stimulate hepatic lipoprotein synthesis generally lead to elevated plasma cholesterol and TG levels.

 Very-low-density lipoproteins (VLDL) contain apoprotein B-100 (apo B), are synthesized in the liver, and transport TGs and cholesterol to peripheral tissues.
-VLDL is the way the liver exports excess TGs derived from plasma free fatty acids and chylomicron remnants; VLDL synthesis increases with increases in intrahepatic FFAs, such as occur with high-fat diets and when excess adipose tissue releases FFAs directly into the circulation (eg, in obesity Obesity Obesity is excess body weight, defined as a body mass index (BMI) of ≥ 30 kg/m2.
-Complications include cardiovascular disorders (particularly in people with excess abdominal fat), diabetes mellitus... read more , uncontrolled diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
+VLDL is the way the liver exports excess TGs derived from plasma free fatty acids and chylomicron remnants.
+VLDL synthesis increases when intrahepatic FFAs increase, such as occur with high-fat diets and when excess adipose tissue releases FFAs directly into the circulation (eg, in obesity Obesity Obesity is a chronic, multifactorial, relapsing disorder characterized by excess body weight and defined as a body mass index (BMI) of ≥ 30 kg/m2.
+Complications include cardiovascular disorders... read more , uncontrolled diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more ).
 Apo C-II on the VLDL surface activates endothelial LPL to break down TGs into FFAs and glycerol, which are taken up by cells.

 Intermediate-density lipoproteins (IDL) are the product of LPL processing of VLDL.
 IDL are cholesterol-rich VLDL remnants that are either cleared by the liver or metabolized by hepatic lipase into LDL, which retains apo B-100.